 Search the site; until you find their contact e-mail and then write them a message, asking them if they would be interested in The Thank You Page Link Exchange.
 You can compare this to the way that Amazon shows people related content after they purchase something.

+The Customer Would've Already Purchased An Item From Your Partner; so they will have nothing to lose by sending traffic your way.

 Be Polite And Persistent.
 If someone doesn’t respond; it probably means that they were not interested in pursuing your offer.
 You might get a dozen rejections; and this is frustrating, but don’t give up!
 The 13th could be the one that says yes; driving a ton of traffic to your site.